Camp Ajo |

 Fort Defiance (1)

 A civilian stockaded fort to protect the ferry crossing.
-Located at the mouth of the Gila River.
+Located near the mouth of the Gila River.

 Camp Somerton